tier4/caret_doc/docs/configuration/intra_node_data_path.md

     `use_latest_message` and `callback_chain` do not cover all of use cases for CARET.
 We, CARET development team, continue improvements of intra-node data path definition.
 <prettier-ignore-end>

-## Define intra-node data path to the Architecture file/instance
+## Define intra-node data path to the Architecture file/object

 In order to measure latency in the inter-node data path, the Architecture file must be edited to match the entity of the application to be measured.

 There are two ways to define inter-node data path.
 1. Directly editing the Architecture file with an editor, etc
-  2. Manipulating the Architecture instance using the Python API
+2. Manipulating the Architecture object using the Python API

 Either way will produce the same results as long as it is defined correctly, so define the data path as you prefer.